-ABA tests can be used to identify the rocks that have the potential to change pH or increase the acidity or alkalinity of mine drainage chemistry.
-The main potential sources of acid generation are:
+Acid-base accounting (ABA) tests can be used to identify the rocks that have the potential to change pH or increase the acidity or alkalinity of mine drainage chemistry.
+At an epithermal mine, acidification and/or trace element enrichment of mine waters is likely to require on-site management and treatment.
+The main potential sources of acid or trace element generation are: